scopeusc/scope-f18/lesson-2/README.md

 Now you should have a basic pomodoro app working!

 ## Part 5 - Bonus Challenges
-1. Add more options to the menu to start different timers.
+1. Add more options to the menu to start different timers
+2. Add pause/resume button
+3. Add keyboard shortcut for starting and stopping